-CCD observations at UnderOak Observatory span from 2008 July 25 to August 22 and then again from 2010 June 19 to August 31.
+CCD observations at UnderOak Observatory span from July 25, 2008 to August 22, 2008 and then again from June 19, 2010 to August 31, 2010.
 Equipment included a 0.2-m catadioptric telescope with an SBIG ST 402ME CCD camera mounted at the primary focus.
-The KAF 0402ME camera array (765×510) comprised of square pixels (9 μm) produces a ~9×14 arcmin field-of-view (FOV) with an image scale of ~1 arcsec/pixel with this optical assembly.
+The KAF 0402ME camera array (765×510) comprised of square pixels (9 μm) produces a ~9×14 arcmin field-ofview (FOV) and an image scale of ~1 arcsec/pixel with this optical assembly.
 The CCD camera was maintained at 0°C with thermoelectric cooling.
-Automated multi-bandwidth (B, V, and I_c) imaging was performed with SBIG photometric filters manufactured to match the Bessell prescription.
-During each 2008 session, an image in each bandpass was sequentially collected every 45 s; data acquisition and reduction (raw lights, darks, and flats) for this camera system has been described elsewhere (Alton, 2010).
+Automated multibandwidth (B, V, and Ic) imaging was performed with SBIG photometric filters manufactured to match the Bessell prescription.
+During each 2008 session, an image in each bandpass was sequentially collected every 45 s; data acquisition and reduction (raw lights, darks, and flats) for this camera system has been described elsewhere (Alton 2010).
 The other campaign which started in 2010 employed essentially the same equipment except that the acquisition time for each filter was increased to 60 s.
 Instrumental readings were reduced to catalog-based magnitudes using the MPOSC3 reference star fields built into MPO Canopus.
 The MPO Star Catalog (MPOSC3) is a hybrid assemblage which includes a large subset of the Carlsberg Meridian Catalog (CMC-14) as well as from the Sloan Digital Sky Survey (SDSS).
-Almost all stars in MPOSC3 also have BVRI magnitudes derived from 2MASS J-K magnitudes; these have an internal consistency of ±0.05 mag for V, ±0.08 mag for B, ± 0.03 mag for I_c, and ± 0.05 mag for B-V (Warner, 2007).
+Almost all stars in MPOSC3 also have BVRcIc magnitudes derived from 2MASS J-K magnitudes; these have an internal consistency of $\pm 0.05$ mag for V, $\pm 0.08$ mag for B, $\pm 0.03$ mag for $I_c$ , and ±0.05 mag for B-V (Warner 2007).